Skip to article frontmatterSkip to article content

 Born-Oppenheimer Approximation

 The Born-Oppenheimer approximation states that the motion of the electrons is much faster than the motion of the nuclei, so we can treat the electrons as moving in the fixed potential energy field of the nuclei.
-Then the nuclei are treated as classical particles and only electrons are quantum particles.
-This allows us to solve the Schrödinger equation for the electrons separately from the motion of the nuclei, which simplifies the problem and makes it computationally feasible.
+This allows us to solve the electronic Schrödinger equation separately for fixed nuclear positions, which simplifies the problem and makes it computationally feasible.
+The nuclei do not have to be classical in the Born-Oppenheimer approximation; in many atomistic simulations they are treated classically as an additional approximation.

 Ψ(R,r)=χ(R)ψ(r)\Psi(\mathbf{R},\mathbf{r}) = \chi(\mathbf{R})\psi(\mathbf{r})